tlegutko/dncr/README.md

         > Note: If, for any other reason `docker-compose up` doesn't build your image - try again.

     * To stop containers use `docker-compose stop`
-3. Install required dependencies:
+4. Install required dependencies:
     * `docker exec -it dncr_php_1 composer install`
     * `cd frontend && npm install`

         > For Windows: add `-no-bin-links` to `npm install` command so it properly installs required dependencies.

-4. Setup application:
+5. Setup application:
     * `cp .env.dev .env`
     * `docker exec -it dncr_php_1 php artisan key:generate`
-5. Generate frontend application:
+6. Generate frontend application:
     * `cd frontend && npm run build:dev`

+        > For problems with Windows: npm install MISSING_PACKAGE

-6. (Linux only) Update cache permissions:
+7. (Linux only) Update cache permissions:
     * `chmod 777 -R storage/*`
     * `chmod 777 bootstrap/cache`
-7. Go to [http://localhost](http://localhost) to see the application.
+8. Go to [http://localhost:8080](http://localhost:8080) to see the application.

 # Working with PhpStorm